microsoft/WhatTheHack/CONTRIBUTING-NEW.md

     - Modify an existing hack.
     - Or, scaffold out your new hack with the markdown templates provided in the [WTH Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md), then author your new hack.
 1. Re-Read the [What The Hack Author's Guide](./000-HowToHack/WTH-HowToAuthorAHack.md) (seriously) and make sure your hack follows the templates & styles for consistency.
-1. Let the What The Hack team
+1. Let the What The Hack team schedule a review.
 1. Commit and open a PR
 1. Wait for the CI process to finish and make sure all checks are green
 1. A maintainer of the project will be assigned, and you can expect a review within a few days